tim-lebedkov/btj/install/ReadMe.txt

         jdk=<path to the JDK> - defines the JDK that should be used jars=<list of paths to the .jar files> - libraries for this program.
             See also ivy.xml for Ivy dependencies.
-        main.class=<class name> - full name of the class with "public static void main(String[])".
-This setting is not used for a library or a .war file. version=<program version> - current program version
+        top.package=<Java package name> - full name of the top package where all classes reside.
+The class "Main" in this package should have the "public static void main(String[])" (only for command line based projects).
+        version=<program version> - current program version
     (optional) resources/ - resources (images, .properties, etc.) that will be stored in the .jar file